Yell, Shetland: Origin of name

 There are various possible derivations of the island's name.
-The name Yell, recorded in the 1300s as Iala, may be of Brittonic origin, deriving from *iala, meaning "unfruitful land" (c.f.
-Iâl, Wales).
+The name Yell, recorded in the 1300s as Iala, may be of Brittonic origin, deriving from *iala, meaning "unfruitful land" (cf. Iâl, Wales; also Yale).
 The Proto-Norse was Jala or Jela which may have meant 'white island' referring to the beaches.
 The Old Norse was Gjall signifying 'barren'.
 Neighbouring Unst may also have a pre-Norse name.
 The name was also recorded in 1586 as "Yella".

 In early modern times, it was written as "Zell" (cf "Zetland"), a mistranscription of "Ȝell", from an initial yogh.
 Shetland originates from "Hjaltland", and the "Ȝ" was used to symbolize the initial sound in the old pronunciation.

 This makes another possible explanation plausible, connected to the Norse words "hjalli" or "hjallr", terrace in a mountainside or a ledge, scaffolding, even the ones used for drying fish.
 "Hjell" is the current spelling and pronunciation in Norwegian, and "hjallar" is the possessive singular or nominative plural form in Old Norse.